 Q3: Can I combine solar panels with a wholesale plan?

 Yes!
-Solar panels and battery storage can significantly enhance your savings by storing energy during low-price periods and using it when prices are high.
+Solar panels and battery storage can boost your savings even further by storing energy during low prices and using it during high prices.

 Q4: What happens during a price spike in wholesale plans?